-Hi, I’m April, a Montréal-based writer and educator, and the Quebec Regional Representative for The Writers’ Union of Canada, Thank you for visiting my website!
+Hi, I’m April, a Montréal-based LGBTQ writer and educator, and the National Council Québec Region Representative for The Writers’ Union of Canada.
+Thank you for visiting my website!

-My fiction, poetry, and essays have appeared in print and online journals in Canada, the U.S., Mexico, Germany, Spain, and Scotland.
+My short stories, poems, personal essays, and articles have appeared in print and online journals in Canada, the U.S., Mexico, Germany, Spain, and Scotland.
 I’m the recipient of a Pushcart Prize for my short story “Project Fumarase,” and I’ve held fully funded residencies at Virginia Center for the Creative Arts and Ucross Foundation.
-My books include The Poor Children: Stories (SFWP, 2015 – out of print), Death Is a Side-Effect: Poems (Frog Hollow Press, 2019), and Carousel, my debut novel forthcoming this May 14 from Inanna Publications.
+I hold a B.A. in Creative Writing and Professional Writing from Concordia University (Montréal, Québec), and a M.F.A. in Fiction from Queens University of Charlotte (Charlotte, North Carolina).

-For more than 15 years, I’ve helped at-risk youth, university students, community groups, professionals, and non-traditional learners explore their passions and aptitudes for language and creative expression.
-As an educator, I’m interested in how we can use the built-in skills and potential we might not realize we have to tell original stories and communicate unique experiences.
-I enjoy working with writers at all stages and from all walks of life, whether you’re seasoned and seeking new challenges, brand-new to the page, or convinced the boldness you once had within yourself no longer lives – I will show you that it does!
+Since 2002, I’ve helped at-risk youth, university students, community groups, business professionals, and non-traditional learners explore their passions and aptitudes for language and creative expression.
+As an educator, I’m interested in how we can use the built-in skills and potential we might not realize we have to tell compelling stories and communicate unique experiences.